Skip to main content

 UsernameThe username for the Jira user account.

-PasswordThe password to assign to the user account.
+PasswordThe password to assign to the new user account.

 NotificationsWhen true, the user will receive email notifications for relevant events.false